swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes:

+This is the protagonist.
+Put the audience in the role.
-You just joined a team of data scientists and ML engineers.

-Their mission: build a model that visually identifies planets or moons from images.

-Their problem: the model lives in a Jupyter Notebook, and they cannot ship it.
+They just joined a team of data scientists and ML engineers.
+The team's mission is to identify planets or moons from images, but the model is stuck in a Jupyter Notebook.
+The audience's mission: help improve and deploy it.

-Your mission: help them improve the model and deploy it to the cloud.
 -->

 You just joined a team of data scientists and ML engineers.